cloudmesh/technologies/chapters/tech/opennebula.md

 to accept or reject.

-Apart from the managers, OpenNebula provides an authentication mechanism to manage access and accounting system to provide resource usage information [fa18-523-68-Moreno_Vozmediano-IaaS_Cloud:2012].
+Apart from the managers, OpenNebula provides an authentication mechanism to manage access and accounting system to provide resource usage information [@paper-opennebula].